Lincoln College Open Day

 During the first four weeks of term there will be a significant amount of staff outside greeting students and reminding them of the campus rules.
 They will also be available to help new learners find their classes and other campus facilities.

-We are strongly encouraging staff and students to wear face masks and face coverings in communal areas and corridors (please see above).
+Wearing face masks and face coverings is mandatory for staff and students in communal areas and corridors (please see above).
 Although the majority of our staff are not required to have PPE in classrooms and workshops beyond what they would normally need for their work, all teaching staff have the option to wear a visor if they wish to.
 PPE is also needed in the following situations:

 We will take swift action when we become aware that someone who has attended college has tested positive for Coronavirus.